.

 Kirchnerism

-Kirchnerism (Spanish kirchnerismo) is a term used in Argentina to refer to the political philosophy and supporters of Nestor Kirchner, president of Argentina from 2003 to 2007, and of his wife Cristina Fernandez de Kirchner.
+Kirchnerism (Spanish kirchnerismo) is a term used in Argentina to refer to the political philosophy and supporters of Nestor Kirchner, president of Argentina from 2003 to 2007, and of his wife Cristina Fernandez de Kirchner, President from 2007.
 Although the Kirchners are allied with the Peronist Justicialist Party, their supporters do not coincide with the traditional definition of Peronism, and many Peronists oppose them ("Anti-Kirchnerist Peronism").

 Virtually all political forces in Argentina are divided into Kirchnerist and Anti-Kirchnerist factions: not only Peronists, but also Radicals, Socialists, Christian democrats, etc. Kirchnerists are often distinguished with the letter K, for instance radicales K.